Walk 12 Trehafren Hill

 2.1 miles • 1 hour • Easy

 This walk starts under the Town Clock at the junction of Broad St, High St and Severn St, the area known locally as ‘The Cross’.
 The building now housing Barclays Bank was erected by Sarah Brisco, a descendent of the Pryce family of Newtown Hall, to commemorate Queen Victoria’s Jubilee in 1897.
 Opposite the clock on Severn Street is the Robert Owen Museum and the Robert Owen Memorial Rooms are over the HSBC on the other corner.
-Robert Owen, the founder of the Co-operative Movement, is one of Newtown’s most famous sons.
-Walk down High St and cross Back Lane into the park.
+Robert Owen, the father of the Co-operative Movement, is one of Newtown’s most famous sons.
+Walk down High Street and cross Back Lane into the park.

 At the road (SO 105913) turn sharp right and follow the pavement.
 This takes you past the Newtown AFC Football ground on your left and you leave the path just afterwards, up to a roundabout on the road (SO 103913).

 At the roundabout go straight across and up the wide, unpaved track leading uphill.
 This is the vehicular access for the water storage system at the top of the hill.
 At the top of the hill you will come to a fenced in area holding an underground water storage tank.
 Go along the path to the right of this fence and through the hedge ahead on to the top of the ridge (SO 100911).
 Do not take the lower gravel path which is the bike trail and runs parallel the walking path at this point.